SIMBAChain/hardhat/README.md

 SIMBA Chain’s web3 plugins offer CI/CD support, so that when you push your git project, you automatically export all of your recently changed contracts in your project to your SIMBA Chain org.
 In this process, any contracts that you have made recent changes to will be compiled and exported to SIMBA Chain.
 If no changes have been made to your contracts, then nothing will be exported to SIMBA Chain.

 ### Requirements & Configuration
-To use SIMBA’s plugins' CI/CD functionality, you will need to be working with a Hardhat project that has the SIMBA Chain Hardhat plugin installed.
+To use SIMBA’s plugin's' CI/CD functionality, you will need to be working with a Hardhat project that has the SIMBA Chain Hardhat plugin installed.
 Please see the following for more details on installing and using our plugins:

 1.Acquire a client ID and secret from SIMBA Chain for step 4 (below).
 You can acquire a client ID and secret from the SIMBA Chain UI, by navigating to your org, then application, and then selecting “secrets” in the upper right hand corner of the page.
 2. You will need to be working with a git project that supports CI/CD.
 The setup for different providers varies, but the directions for getting started with CI/CD in Gitlab are here: https://docs.gitlab.com/ee/ci/quick_start/
-3. You will need to configure three protected environment variables in your git service environment:
+3. You will need to configure two protected environment variables in your git service environment:

     a.
-SIMBA_PLUGIN_ID
+SIMBA_AUTH_CLIENT_ID
     b.
-SIMBA_PLUGIN_SECRET
-    c.
-SIMBA_PLUGIN_AUTH_ENDPOINT (if you don’t set this last variable, it defaults to “/o/”)
+SIMBA_AUTH_CLIENT_SECRET

 4. Since these are protected variables, you will probably need to be pushing from a protected branch, regardless of your git service.
 5. You will then need to create your pipeline.
 In Gitlab, that means creating a .gitlab-ci.yml file.
 Your pipeline will look different, depending on which plugin you’re using.
 Here is what a pipeline for gitlab would look like: